moonthought/moonthought.github.io/content/posts/true-readability-doesnt-exist-and-youll-feel-when-it-really-is.md

 * the level of abstraction;
 * etc.

 «Yeah, these right here are preferences.» No, they're not.
 Because there is one important difference between code and text: code, unlike text, is obliged to fulfil its intentions.
-It is really not that important whether the text fulfils its purpose.
+And it must do so with minimal deviation from the essence of the task at hand.
+It is really not that important whether the text fulfils its purpose (generally speaking.)
 For example author's idea or concept which they tries to convey through the text.
 If it didn't work out for them, well, it's just a bad text.
 It's still there, the text is relevant, it's just bad at delivering the thought.
 But the code **must** solve the intended problem, otherwise it is literally wrong and inapplicable.
 Bad ≠ wrong.

 All of these may lead us to believe that code readability is, in fact, a composite phenomenon:
 * it consists of a correct solution of the problem;